arpan-ghosh/MarvelAPI/README.md

 # MarvelAPI
 ## Asynchronous Implementation w/ asyncio, aiohttp, aiosqlite3
+*To switch to the synchronous implementation, checkout the `master` branch.*

 This version of the code retrieves the list of comicIDs in which Spectrum appears using requests (not async).
 Since we're only making one request to this endpoint with the id of Spectrum, there's really no use to asynchronously call once to this endpoint.
 We either get the response back or we don't.
-To switch to the synchronous implementation, checkout the `master` branch.

 However, the more API intensive part of the code, the calls out to the `/comics/{id}/characters::GET` endpoint to retrieve the list of all the characters that appear in the comics that Spectrum appears in, does happen asynchronously using asyncio and aiohttp.
 We then store this in the sqlite database asynchronously as well.